Revisiting Stochastic Gravitational-wave Background in the Strong Signal Case: Introduction

-While the weak-signal limit is applicable in most scenarios, there may exist \ac{SGWB} with intensities matching or exceeding the detector noise~\cite{Amaro-Seoane:2012vvq,Pan:2019uyn,Huang:2020rjf,Sharma:2020btq,Zhou:2022nmt,Wu:2023bwd,Torres-Orjuela:2023hfd,Mentasti:2023uyi,Song:2024pnk}.
-Therefore, Allen et al. extended the \ac{SNR} to handle arbitrarily large \ac{SGWB}, specifically tailored for an \ac{ORF}-invariant channel pair~\cite{Allen:1997ad,Cornish:2001bb,Kudoh:2005as}.
-Their findings suggested that the existence of \acp{SGWB} can impact the variance of correlation measurements, potentially resulting in an overestimation of detection capability.
+While the weak-signal limit is applicable in most scenarios, there may exist \ac{SGWB} with intensities matching or exceeding the detector noise ~\cite{Amaro-Seoane:2012vvq,Pan:2019uyn,Huang:2020rjf,Sharma:2020btq,Zhou:2022nmt,Wu:2023bwd,Torres-Orjuela:2023hfd,Mentasti:2023uyi,Song:2024pnk}.
+Therefore, Allen et al. extended the \ac{SNR} to handle arbitrarily large \ac{SGWB}, specifically tailored for an \ac{ORF}-invariant channel pair ~\cite{Allen:1997ad,Cornish:2001bb,Kudoh:2005as}.
+They highlighted that the existence of \acp{SGWB} can impact the variance of detection measurements, potentially resulting in an overestimation of detection capability~\cite{Allen:1997ad,Cornish:2001bb,Kudoh:2005as}.
 This \ac{SNR} estimator has been applied in a series of subsequent studies~\cite{Wang:2021njt,Brzeminski:2022haa,Liang:2022ufy,Hu:2024toa}.
 However, to the best of our knowledge, it has not been utilized for constructing \ac{PLIS} and \ac{PIS} sensitivity curves, nor in generating \ac{SNR} contour plots.

 In this paper, we further develop a more robust \ac{SNR} estimation, adaptable to multiple channel pairs and time-varying \ac{ORF}.
-By incorporating the correction of the \ac{SNR} estimation, we reconstruct the \ac{PLIS} and \ac{PIS} sensitivity curves.
+By incorporating the correction of the \ac{SNR} estimation, we revise the \ac{PLIS} and \ac{PIS} sensitivity curves.
 Focusing on TianQin, the TianQin I+II network, and the TianQin + LISA network, we identify gaps in sensitivity curves between the scenarios of approximation and non-approximation.
 Additionally, to illustrate the gaps in constraining detectable parameter regions between these two scenarios, we employ the \ac{SNR} contour plot.

 The structure of the paper is as follows.
 In Sec.~\ref{sec:mission}, we introduce the space mission discussed in this study.
 Sec.~\ref{sec:formalism} and~\ref{sec:beyond} are dedicated to \ac{SGWB} detection with and without the weak-signal limit.
 The case study is presented in Sec.~\ref{sec:Case}.
 Finally, a brief conclusion and discussion is provided in Sec.~\ref{sec:conclusion}.